Jagannath Temple, Puri: Security

 The security at the temple has increased ahead of Ratha Yatra, the homecoming festival of the deities of Jagannath temple.
 In the wake of terror alert on 27 June 2012, the security forces were increased to ensure smooth functioning of the crowded Ratha Yatra and Suna Besha.
 As part of the modernisation of the temple premises and surroundings, the temple's security force has been further advanced, such as 44 police platoons with 30 police officers each, and 135 CCTV cameras with advanced face-scanning technology have been installed in the premises, to cater to more pilgrims and visitors and provide them with enhanced security.
+To enhance aerial security and prevent unauthorised drone flights, the Directorate General of Civil Aviation (DGCA) on 25 September 2025 declared a “Red Zone,” a more stringent category than the earlier “No‑Fly Zone” classification.